EjikeH/Excel-Projects/README.md

-# 📊 Excel Workbook Summary-
+# 📊 Excel Workbook Summary

 Welcome to my **Data Technician Workbook**!
 This repository contains my work and learning outcomes from Week 1 of the Data Technician course.
 It covers foundational skills in data handling, Excel functionality, and key data laws and regulations.